Last Rays over the Himalayan Mountains - Lu Hao 卢浩

 Organized by China Institute Gallery

-Mountains, in Chinese legends, are the pillars that hold up the sky.
+In Chinese legend, mountains are the pillars that hold up the sky.
 Mountains were seen as places that nurture life.
-Their veneration took the form of rituals, retreat from social society, and aesthetic appreciation through art of their vast beauty– some of the many ways that nature played and continues to play a defining role in Chinese culture.
-Indeed, mountains can be seen as a backbone for Chinese cultural and artistic expression, having inspired forms and traditions across place and time.
+Their veneration took the form of rituals, retreat from social society, and aesthetic appreciation with a defining role in Chinese art and culture.

 For more details about this exhibition, please click here